MiczFlor/RPi-Jukebox-RFID/docs/sphinx/carddatabase.rst

             folder: path/to/folder

 .. note::
     * Remember card ids must be strings!
-Soe, quote them
+So, quote them!
     * *args* must be a **list** of arguments to be passed!
 Even if ony a single argument is passed.
 So, use *args: [value]*.
       We try catch mis-uses but that might not always work.